OGGM/oggm/docs/practicalities.rst

-- the easiest way is to simply delete the glacier directories after a run and keep only the aggregated statistics files generated with the ``compile_`` tasks (see :ref:`api-workflow`).
+- the easiest way is to simply delete the glacier directories after a run and keep only the aggregated statistics files generated with the ``compile_`` tasks (see :ref:`api-io`).
 A typical workflow would be to start from pre-processed directories, do the run, aggregate the results, copy the aggregated files for long term storage, and delete the working directory.
 - the method above does not allow to go back to a single glacier